-- A. Where funds provided through this Agreement are used for construction work, or in support of construction work, the Grantee shall ensure that the requirements of Section 1720-1743 of the California Labor Code ("LC"), pertaining to the payment of prevailing wages and administered by the California Department of Industrial Relations are met. - B. For the purposes of this requirement "construction work" includes, but is not limited to rehabilitation, alteration, demolition, installation or repair done under contract and paid for, in whole or in part, through this Agreement.
+- A. Where funds provided through this Agreement are used for construction work, or in support of construction work, the Grantee shall ensure that the requirements of California Labor Code (LC), Chapter 1, commencing with Section 1720, Part 7 [California Labor Code Section 1720-1743] (pertaining to the payment of prevailing wages and administered by the California Department of Industrial Relations) are met. - B. For the purposes of this requirement "construction work" includes, but is not limited to rehabilitation, alteration, demolition, installation or repair done under contract and paid for, in whole or in part, through this Agreement.
 All construction work shall be done through the use of a written contract with a properly licensed building contractor incorporating these requirements (the "construction contract").
 Where the construction contract will be between the Grantee and a licensed building contractor, the Grantee shall serve as the "awarding body" as that term is defined in the LC.
 Where the Grantee will provide funds to a third party that will enter into the construction contract with a licensed building contractor, the third party shall serve as the "awarding body."
 Prior to any disbursement of funds, including but not limited to release of any final retention payment, the Department may require a certification from the awarding body that prevailing wages have been or will be paid.